sl180030921/Data-Mining-on-emails/README.md

 Phishing attacks are a major threat to online security, often aiming to steal sensitive information from unsuspecting users.
 This project builds a phishing detection system using a dataset of emails.
 It applies regular expression patterns to identify phishing and fraud-related keywords within email content.
 The system classifies emails as phishing or not based on keyword matches, and then evaluates the model's accuracy.

 ### Dataset
-The dataset used in this project is in CSV format, with the following columns:
+The dataset used in this project is in CSV format obtained from Kaggle, with the following columns:

 message: The content of the email, which will be analyzed for phishing or fraud attempts.